virteal/l8/README.md

 "next" instead of walk( function( x ){ this.result = x }).

-However, if the action's result dictates that some new "nested" steps are required, one add new steps from within the callback itself.
+However, if the action's result dictates that some new "nested" steps are required, one adds new steps from within the callback itself.
 Often, this style of programming is not adviced because it basically resolves back to the infamous "callback hell" that l8 attemps to avoid.
 A better solution is to let the next step handle that.